richdill/Alquimista.github.io/index.md

 networks—and made it into something else: a digital system so powerful that its output can feel like the product of an alien intelligence.
 Called transformers, this architecture is the not- so-secret sauce behind all those mind-blowing AI products, including ChatGPT and graphic generators such as Dall-E and Midjourney.”

 8 Google Employees Invented Modern AI.
-Here’s the Inside Story
+Here’s the Inside Story: https://www.wired.com/story/eight-google-employees-invented-modern-ai-transformers-paper/

 What is an MLP layer?

 “MLP stands for Multilayer Perceptron, which is a type of artificial neural network.
 An MLP layer has the following characteristics:
 It is a fully connected layer, meaning each neuron in the layer is connected to all the neurons in the previous layer.
 It applies a nonlinear activation function (like ReLU, sigmoid, etc.) to transform the weighted sum input to each neuron into the neuron's output.